Dean Klafurić: Velež Mostar

 On 30 August 2023, Bosnian Premier League side Velež Mostar appointed Klafurić as manager on a two-year deal.
 His first match in charge was a 4–2 away win against Igman Konjic on 16 September 2023.

 Klafurić suffered his first defeat as Velež manager against Borac Banja Luka on 1 October 2023.
 In his first ever Mostar derby, Klafurić's side were defeated by Zrinjski on 18 October 2023.
 He led the club to a 3–0 home win against Zrinjski on 13 November 2023, Velež's first derby win in three years.
 He finished the season with Velež in third place, qualifying for the 2024–25 UEFA Conference League first qualifying round.

 On 17 June 2024, it was announced by Velež that Klafurić had surprisingly left the club by mutual consent.

 TSC

 On 1 July 2024, Klafurić was announced as manager of Serbian SuperLiga club TSC.
 The club had qualified for the UEFA Europa League play-off by finishing third in the national league in the previous season.

 TSC was drawn to play against Maccabi Tel Aviv in the play-off in August, and went on to lose 8–1 on aggregate, to drop down to the 2024–25 UEFA Conference League.
 However, following a string of poor results, which saw him win only two games in the opening five league matches of the season, Klafurić resigned on 30 August 2024.

 Široki Brijeg

 Klafurić returned to the Bosnian Premier League in December 2024, having been revealed as manager of Široki Brijeg on 20 December.
 His first match in charge was a 1–0 home win against GOŠK Gabela in a Bosnian Cup game on 8 February 2025.
+He guided the side to the Bosnian cup final in May 2025, but was defeated by Sarajevo 5–1 on aggregate.

+On 6 January 2026, Klafurić left Široki Brijeg by mutual consent, amidst growing speculation about changes in the club's management.